×

 Instance types

 All ROSA with HCP clusters require a minimum of 2 worker nodes.
-All ROSA with HCP clusters support a maximum of 500 worker nodes.
 Shutting down the underlying infrastructure through the cloud provider console is unsupported and can lead to data loss.

 Approximately one vCPU core and 1 GiB of memory are reserved on each worker node and removed from allocatable resources.
 This reservation of resources is necessary to run processes required by the underlying platform.
 These processes include system daemons such as udev, kubelet, and container runtime among others.
 The reserved resources also account for kernel reservations.